-We used a hierarchical linear modeling (HLM) approach to examine student gains on the three DIBELS measures: initial sound fluency (ISF), phoneme sound fluency (PSF), and nonsense word fluency (NWF).
+We used a hierarchical linear modeling (HLM) approach to examine student gains on three DIBELS measures: initial sound fluency (ISF), phoneme sound fluency (PSF), and nonsense word fluency (NWF).
 The advantage of HLM over simple regression, ANOVA, or repeated measures ANOVA is that it allows the researcher to look at hierarchically structured data and interpret results without ignoring these structures.
-This is accomplished by including a complex random part that can appropriately account for complex covariance structure in the data (Roberts, 2004).
+This is accomplished by including a complex random part that can appropriately account for correlations among the data (Roberts, 2004).
 In the present analysis, a two-level model was examined with measurement occasions at level-1 and students at level-2.
-Previously, only t-tests were conducted on gain scores to note differences between the treatment and contrast groups.
-These initial analyses were not performed in a HLM environment because of a lack of power in the HLM design.
-Therefore, independent samples t-tests were used because they were more appropriate and more parsimonious.
-With the continuous progress monitoring data, HLM growth curve analysis is more appropriate as it can model complex covariance structures and effectively model explanatory variables that are able to mediate the changes in growth from student to student.